What is it?

 DDA is a model which allows us to do exactly that - accurately weighting different touchpoints along the conversion journey depending on their incremental impact.
 To paint the picture, some of the other ways of attributing conversion credit are broken down as follows:

-The default model in SA360 (Search Ads 360 - formerly known as DoubleClick Search or DS), where credit is given to the last click before conversion.
+The default model in SA360 (Search Ads 360), where credit is given to the last click before conversion.
 Any interactions before the last click are disregarded, as full credit is given to that last click before conversion.

 Equal credit is given to every touchpoint.
 A slightly more accurate model, but limited however, in that it assumes that each touchpoint should be given equal credit, which is not necessarily the case.